-The CY14B101K nvSRAM consists of two functional components paired in the same physical cell.
+The CY14B256K nvSRAM consists of two functional components paired in the same physical cell.
 The components are SRAM memory cell and a nonvolatile QuantumTrap cell.
 The SRAM memory cell operates as a standard fast static RAM.
 Data in the SRAM is transferred to the nonvolatile cell (the STORE operation), or from the nonvolatile cell to SRAM (the RECALL operation).
 Using this unique architecture, all cells are stored and recalled in parallel.
 During the STORE and RECALL operations, SRAM READ and WRITE operations are inhibited.
-The CY14B101K suppots infinite reads and writes similar to a typical SRAM.
-In addition, it provides infinite RECALL operations from the nonvolatile cells and up to 200K STORE operations.
+The CY14B256K supports infinite reads and writes similar to a typical SRAM.
+In addition, it provides infinite RECALL operations.

-See the "Truth Table For SRAM Operations" on page 23 for a complete description of read and write modes.
+See the "Truth Table For SRAM Operations" on page 22 for a complete description of read and write modes.